LeonFeigin/FisherMan/README.md

 # FisherMan
-A fishing game made in pygame
+A fishing game made in Pygame.
+This was my final project for grade 10 computer science course.